CaesarNeRF: Calibrated Semantic Representation for Few-shot Generalizable Neural Rendering

 \textbf{Ablation analysis.} We conduct ablation studies on the ``orchid'' scene from the LLFF dataset, with findings detailed in~\Cref{tab:latent_ablation}.
 Testing variations in representation and the impact of the sequential refinement and calibration modules, we find that increasing the latent size in GNT yields marginal benefits.
 However, incorporating even a modest semantic representation size distinctly improves results.
 The length of the semantic representation has a minimal impact on quality.
 Our ablation studies indicate that while sequential refinement and calibration each offer slight performance gains, their combined effect is most significant.
 In a single-scene context, semantic information is effectively embedded within the representation, making the benefits of individual modules subtler.
 Together, however, they provide a framework where sequential refinement can leverage calibrated features for deeper insights.

 \textbf{Visualizations.} We present our visualization results in~\Cref{fig:vis}, where we compare our method with others using one or two views from the LLFF dataset.
 Additional visual comparisons are provided in the supplementary materials.
-These visualizations highlight that in scenarios with few views, our method significantly surpasses the competitors, particularly excelling when only a single view is available.
+These visualizations highlight that in scenarios with few views, our method significantly surpasses other generalizable NeRF models, particularly excelling when only a single view is available.